matthew-andrews/workshop-making-it-work-offline/04-offline-todo-with-sync/01-architecture/README.md

 ## Synchronisation

-There are many ways to store data so that it can be synchronised and merged in with other changes that have happened since the last synchronisation.
+There are many ways to store data so that it can be synchronized and merged in with other changes that have happened since the last synchronisation.
 For example, **git** stores changes made 'offline' as sequences of **diffs**.

 For our todo application we are going to take the simplest possible route use the following algorithm for synchronising with the server: